OMG Girlz: Beauty

 In April 2015, Bahja "Beauty" Rodriguez released a video on her YouTube account, introducing herself as a solo artist.
 She also explained in an interview, reasons why OMG may have disbanded.

 She released her debut EP, It Gets Better on November 20, 2015.
-On December 12, it peaked at #22 position on Billboard's Top R&B Albums and peaked at #10 position on Billboard's Heatseekers Albums.
+On December 12, it peaked at No. 22 position on Billboard's Top R&B Albums and peaked at No. 10 position on Billboard's Heatseekers Albums.
 It stayed on the charts for one week.